Campus Community Conversations

 Intended Audience: Open Event

-The second event of the series will be a teach-in with Professor Manoj Mate discussing the upcoming presidential election with UCLA Law Professor Richard Hasen.
+Professor Manoj Mate will discuss the upcoming presidential election with UCLA Law Professor Richard Hasen.
 Professor Hasen is the Gary T. Schwartz Endowed Chair in Law and Director of the Safeguarding Democracy Project.
 He is the author of numerous books on election law, including his latest book, A Real Right to Vote: How a Constitutional Amendment Can Safeguard American Democracy.

 Professor Hasen and Professor Mate will discuss the challenges facing the nation in this election, including concerns about foreign interference; disinformation; voter suppression and restrictions on minority voter participation; risks posed by non-acceptance of election results; and threats to election certification and the peaceful transition of power.